nlarusstone/corels-test/README.md

 Compute commutes as rule is added!

-Can reject rules that capture too much -- analogous to not enough.
-A related fact that can be generalized:  if a rule defined by clause A is added to a prefix, then it will never make sense to later add the clause (not A) below; furthermore, a rule of the form (B and not A) is equivalent to the rule given by clause A.

 Curiosity doesn't seem to be helping `adult` with `c = 0.01` find the best prefix of length 3, compared to `objective` and `breadth_first`.
 Run `breadth_first` on all prefixes of at least length 4.